vtex-soft/texsupport.intlpress-sili/README.md

 The following files are given in the repository (or directly in `*.zip` archive):

 * `sili.cls` - LaTeX style file designed for International Press book.
   Please do not change it.
-These file is already loaded in the respective template files;
+This file is already loaded in the respective template files;
 * `sili-template.tex` - topmatter template (should be used for book preparation);
 * `sili-sample.tex` - sample book;
 * `sili-sample.pdf` - sample book (`PDF` file);